mozilla/telemetry-benchmarks/moztelemetry/partition-packing/README.md

 # Partition Packing Performance Measures

 This group of tests measures loading strategies for moztelemetry datasets.
-Partitions are made according to two different strategies: default behavior and equally sized groups.
+Partitions are made according to two different strategies, default behavior and equally sized groups.

+## Background:
+We set up the tests in Scala and Python and compare the results of default behavior and equally sized groups in each language.
+The tests measure how long it takes to partition the data.
+Dataset, channel, the submission date are all variables.
+For the partition strategy specifically, we also vary the number of partitions.
+It is possible to run the tests with the provided Bash script, as well as manually on the command line.

 ## How to Run: